AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 The raw input data must be in the form of paired-end FASTQ files generated from metatranscriptomics experiments.

-- Each sample should include both forward (R1) and reverse (R2) read files.
+- Each sample must include both forward (R1) and reverse (R2) read files.
-- The path to the `PROJECT_ROOT` needs to be specified in the `.evn` file
-- Raw fastq file directory must be specified in the `config.yaml` file.

 **Example:**